 “Which in turn will affect the bike industry, and various riding pokemon’s worth,” Blue says, then shrugs.
 “For non-Dark trainers, anyway.
 And since the abra can only teleport its trainer, the markets will probably shift toward pokemon that can carry multiple people.”

 All these possibilities and more make it hard to decide what project to focus on next.
 Leaf originally planned on spending her pre-voyage time in Vermilion looking into the Mt.
 Moon incident further and trying to figure out what Giovanni’s investigation is working toward, but there’s so much else that draws her interest… a geothermal plant accident on Cinnabar that causes power outages on a third of the island, new announcements about exhibits in the Pewter Museum, and particularly some leaked hints about what would be on the S.S.
 Anne tech expo that has her excited all over again for the voyage.

 And then there’s the individual responses and forum discussions.
 It was hard enough staying out of the controversy and negative comments that sprang up from her Pewter article, and most of those weren’t even targeting her.
 For every post or thread full of positive or neutral conversation topics she sees, there are a few comments that stick out at her like angry welts:

 “Why is everyone throwing a ticket parade for them?
-They sold the abra at half off and still made like a year’s salary in a day.
+Sure they gave a discount, but still made more than most do in a year from a couple day’s work.
 That’s charity, now?”